TIBCOSoftware/dovetail/README.md

 * **Simplify** development via an extendable abstraction layer (flow model)
 * **Decouple** your code from the underlying blockchain technology
 * **Reduce** the amount of code needed
-* Increase visibility and audit-ability
+* **Increase visibility** and audit-ability
-* Allow customizable modeling for your industry
+* **Allow customizable modeling** for your industry
 * **Expose** a better UI for the design of smart contracts

 # Dovetail Core

 Dovetail is based on TIBCO FLOGO™, an event-driven app framework used to develop apps for the cloud & IoT edge.
 It can also be thought of as a lightweight *app kernel* used by open source & commercial solutions like Dovetail here.
-The trigger used is based on the cli to generate or transpile your smart contract logic into blockahin technologies languages : R3 Corda, HyperLedger Fabric...
+The trigger used is based on the cli to generate or transpile your smart contract logic into blockchain technologies languages : R3 Corda, HyperLedger Fabric...

 Dovetail Core provides the following key benefits: